camiloahm/DockerTutorial/4-docker-machine-cloud/README.md

-#Expose cointainer in cloud using docker-machine
+#Expose container in cloud using docker-machine

 `docker-machine` is a docker tool (docker client) and is one of the docker mechanism to deploy containers to cloud providers